FAQs

 Operational Matters - Application for Mediation at CMC

 If the Respondent ignores or declines the CMC invitation, what are my other options?
-Can I bring the case up to the Community Disputes Resolution Tribunals (CDRT)?
+Can I bring the case up to the Community Disputes Resolution Tribunal (CDRT)?

 For voluntary mediation, we can only proceed to arrange a mediation session when both parties are willing to participate.